arthurpc02/Learning-Log/README.md

 # Learning-Log

 Learning Log helps you keep track of your learning, for any topic you're learning about.
-Source: Project 3 from the book "Python Crash Course".
+Inspiration: "Python Crash Course" book.

+Access the app here: [learning-log-gamma.vercel.app](learning-log-gamma.vercel.app )

 # Development: